mahdichaari01/logging-as-service/services/frontend/readme.md

-# Backend Service
+# frontend Service

-The backend service is responsible for user related operations:
+The frontend service is responsible for CRUD operations on the system, streaming logs to the user, and displaying the logs in a user-friendly way.

-- user authentication
-- user management
-- notifications
-- data aggregation
-- interface with the rest of the services